Wednesday, 15 August 2018

 Firstly there’s the makeup/cosmetic/beauty bag itself, and to me nothing beats one you just unfold and hang in your bathroom, hotel bathroom or anywhere else.
-You never need to take everything out, although you can, of course, and it makes overnight stops a breeze.
+You never need to take everything out, although you can, of course, and it makes overnight or short stay stops a breeze.

 Tweezers, nail files, mini scissors, clippers and mini pots of nail polish and top coat are perfect to put in the top compartment of your hanging beauty bag and stay there, ready for use wherever you are.

 Invest in a foundation/concealer duo and/or pack some of those duplicates you may already have lurking in your makeup drawer, ready for the off.

 Travel makeup brushes again last for a long while and it’s a good thing to have a set at the ready.
 The two above won’t break the bank but neither are they of the cheap and cheerful variety that might not do the job properly or last very long.
 As far as a quick eye makeover is concerned I recommend that at the least you pack a tried and tested waterproof eye pencil in an all day colour, plus a deep black for night time.
 And of course your favourite lipstick in your favourite colour.

-Small sizes of your favourite skincare products are becoming more and more available and you can buy everything from cleanser and toner, to moisturiser and treatments in little sizes.
+Small sizes of skincare products are becoming more and more available and you can buy everything from cleanser and toner, to moisturiser and treatments in little sizes.